 We can sit here all day discussing the beauty of build materials and the design of these headphones, but as anyone who is familiar with Greek art knows that’s a philosophical pursuit that would never end.
 Instead, let’s bring in some data.
 The objective testing that we do here at SoundGuys helps us keep opinions out of things that can be spoken about objectively, like noise cancelling.

 First, let’s go over a bit of how you should be reading these graphs.
 Along the x-axis are the frequencies between 20 – 20,000Hz.
 Those numbers should look familiar, because that is the range of sounds that humans can hear.
 So even if you had the world’s best noise cancelling headphones that can get rid of all sounds in the 30kHz range it wouldn’t matter because it’s safe to assume that if you’re reading this you’re a human, and not a bat or some kind of dolphin.
 The y-axis is in dB and while you might typically associate higher peaks with more, it’s worth remembering that we’re talking about noise cancelling here.
 So the higher numbers equate to more noise that gets cancelled.
 In short, the higher the peaks on the graphs, the less outside noise you hear.
-We even color coded it to make it a little easier to read so the more green and blue that you see, the better.

 As should be expected from a company with as much experience in noise cancelling as Bose, the new Noise Cancelling Headphones 700 came to compete.
-They do a great job at cancelling ambient sounds anywhere between around 1100Hz – 18,000Hz.
-Unfortunately, for Bose the Sony headphones are just as capable in this area.
+They do a great job at attenuating ambient sounds anywhere between around 1100Hz – 18,000Hz.
+Unfortunately for Bose the Sony headphones are just as capable in this area.
 So let’s look even lower in the frequency range.
 If you’ve ever traveled in an airplane, taken a bus, or even stood next to an air conditioner then you’re likely familiar with sounds that are under 1000Hz.
 This is where you’ll find those low droning sounds of engines and fans that can be really disruptive when you’re trying to listen to music.

 Winner: Sony WH-1000XM3